tkchris93/numerical_computing/README.md

 ### Build Instructions

+Visit the [releases page](https://github.com/Foundations-of-Applied-Mathematics/Lab-Development/releases) to download the latest version of the lab curriculum.

+To gain access to the entire repository, fork this repository and clone it.
-Each volume can be built separately using the Volume LaTex files listed below.
+Each volume can then be built separately using the LaTex files listed below.
 - Python Basics: `Introduction.tex`
 - Volume 1, Mathematical Analysis: `Vol1.tex`
 - Volume 2, Algorithm Design and Optimization: `Vol2.tex`